JS00001/libsqlx/README.md

   - [Argument Cleaning](#argument-cleaning) - Removing unused arguments
   - [Utility Functions](#utility-functions) - Making working with libSQL easier
     - [queryString](#querystring) - Join a list of strings into a single string
-    - [paramterize](#paramterize) - Take a list and return an object with its sql placeholder names
+    - [parameterize](#parameterize) - Take a list and return an object with its sql placeholder names
     - [Jsonify](#jsonify) - Convert a string to a JSON object
     - [sanitizeLike](#sanitizelike) - Sanitize a string to remove characters that would break glob patterns
     - [sanitizeSqlPath](#sanitizesqlpath) - Fully sanitize a string down to only alphanumeric characters